harrywalker146/electionanalytics/posts/week1.md

 One common way to predict upcoming midterm congressional elections is to look at the vote share for each major party by state over time.
-Below are maps of the United States, The highlighted colors represent the percentage of Republican votes calculated by taking the total number of votes for Republican congressional candidates in the state divided by the total number of votes cast.
+Below are maps of the United States.
+The highlighted colors represent the percentage of Republican votes calculated by taking the total number of votes for Republican congressional candidates in the state divided by the total number of votes cast.
 Red indicates that Republicans carried